 |Status of Implementation Progress (Outputs, Activities, and Issues)||

-A revised NTP together with a Medium Term Transport Action Plan was approved in December 2016.
-The MTTAP will be updated in 2018.
+A revised NTP together with a Medium Term Transport Action Plan (MTTAP) was approved in December 2016.
+In 2017, Safety Procedures Manual (SPM) was being implemented in all subprojects managed by CPIU/MID.
+The MTTAP has been approved in October 2018 and SPM is continued to be implemented in 2019.

 |Summary of Environmental and Social Aspects|